 – Ashwagandha, also known as Withania Somnifera is a brain tonic and mild sedative.
-The name itself “Somnifera” means “Sleep Inducing”.
+In fact, the name “Somnifera” means “Sleep Inducing”.
 It is commonly used as an adaptogen to help the body deal with stress.
-Ashwagandha is effective several stress related conditions, anxiety, depression, pain, inflammation, emaciation, neuro-degenerative conditions, and many more diseases.
-This herb can be taken in a dose of 1-3 grams in a glass of hot milk with a little honey.
+Ashwagandha is effective in several stress-related conditions, anxiety, depression, pain, inflammation, emaciation, neuro-degenerative conditions, and many more diseases.
+This herb can be taken in a dose of 1-3 grams in a glass of hot A2 milk or coconut milk with a little honey.

 I personally do not recommend Melatonin supplements.
 In my opinion, magnesium is a better option, especially foods rich in magnesium.

 Remember, while these remedies may help you sleep, it is important to get a proper diagnosis by a doctor to treat the underlining condition that is causing this problem.

 (Always use medicinal herbs under the supervision of a doctor)

 To schedule a consultation with me, Click Here.